 Halleupparahalli (Kolar district, Karnataka): Trust has appointed a Hindi teacher on a monthly salary basis.
-Fifteen students who were excellent in studies, received educational materials from Samatva.
+Fifteen students who were excellent in their studies received educational materials from Samatva.

 poor.
-Samatva' secretary, Dr. R Siddappa Setty spoke with teachers and parents in this village about Samatva Trust, its objectives and explained its determination to encourage and support prospective children for higher
+Samatva's secretary, Dr. R Siddappa Setty spoke with teachers and parents in this village about Samatva Trust, its objectives, and explained its determination to encourage and support prospective children for higher

 education.
-Thulasikere has a total of 150 households and out of 150, ten households belongs to Soligas tribal community.
-This village is 4 kilometer from MMHills temple area.
+Thulasikere has a total of 150 households and out of 150, ten households belong to Soligas tribal community.
+This village is 4 kilometers from the MMHills temple area.
 There is no public transportation, people

 commute by walking in a steep valley to the nearest town, MM hills.
-The existing school started on 20th July 1994, and has an education up to 7th standard.
-As the village is 4 kilometer away and there are no roads to use
+The existing school started on 20th July 1994 and has an education up to 7th standard.
+As the village is 4 kilometers away and there are no roads to use

-motor vehicles, villagers use donkey as a mode of transportation.
-They usually hire donkeys near the temple area of MM hills and pay for example, 35 rupees (~0.75 $) to transport 50 kg of rice.
+motor vehicles, villagers use donkeys as a mode of transportation.
+They usually hire donkeys near the temple area of MM hills and pay, for example, 35 rupees (~0.75 $) to transport 50 kg of rice.
 Samatva would like to